ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa4-draft/index.md

 ```

 However, in that file, they are called `mysteryA-F`, and they are in a
-different order, and we don't provide the source.
-You have two tasks:
+different order, and we don't provide the source of that file.
+You have two
-determining a tight big-O bound for each method by analyzing the source, and
+tasks: determining a tight big-O bound for each method labeled 1-6 analyzing
-determining which mystery method corresponds to the implementations above by
+the source above, and determining which mystery method A-F corresponds to the
-measuring against provided (but hidden) implementation.
+implementations above by measuring against provided (but hidden)
+implementation.

 ### Identifying Bounds from Code

 Determine a _tight_ big-O bound for each function, and justify it with a few
 sentences.
 Give only the most relevant term, so use, for example _O(n)_, not
-_O(4n + 2)_ Provide this written up in a file called `MysteryBounds.pdf`, and
+_O(4n + 2)_ Provide this written up on the _fourth_ page of `pa4.pdf`.
-clearly label each argument with a number 1-6.

 ### Measuring Implementations